scverse/scvi-tools/docs/installation.md

 1. Install conda.
 We typically use the [mambaforge] distribution.
 Use python>=3.9, and consider using mamba instead of conda.
 Mamba is a drop-in replacement for conda that is significantly more efficient.

-2. Create a new conda environment:
+1. Create a new conda environment:

-    ```
+    ```bash
     conda create -n scvi-env python=3.9
     ```

-3. Activate your environment:
+1. Activate your environment:

-    ```
+    ```bash
     conda activate scvi-env
     ```

 ### pip

 1. If using conda/mamba, then just run `conda install -c anaconda pip` and skip this section.
-2. Install [Python], we prefer the [pyenv](https://github.com/pyenv/pyenv/) version management system, along with [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv/).
+1. Install [Python], we prefer the [pyenv](https://github.com/pyenv/pyenv/) version management system, along with [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv/).
-3. Install [PyTorch] and [jax].
+1. Install [PyTorch] and [jax].
 If you have an Nvidia GPU, be sure to install versions of PyTorch and jax that support it -- scvi-tools runs much faster with a discrete GPU.

 ### Apple silicon